emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 chmod g+w /etc/logstash/lists/
 ```

- - Log in to Energy Logserver GUI and go to Scheduler app.
+ - Log in to ITRS Log Analytics GUI and go to Scheduler app.
 Set it up with below options and push “Submit” button:

 Name:           MispThreatList
 Cron pattern:   0 1 * * *